-Johann Gutenberg is nearly universally credited with being the inventor of the printing press, and the father of the modern printed book.
-Gutenberg was an early communications catalyst who invention of the printed book opened up the world to the quick and efficient spread of knowledge and ideas.
+Johann Gutenberg is commonly credited as the inventor of the printing press and the father of the modern printed book.
+This led to a revolution in the spread of information that opened up the world to the quick and efficient dissemination of knowledge and ideas.

-Despite Gutenberg's cultural status as the forebear of the modern book production process—Time magazine named him "Person of the Millennium" in 1999—relatively little is known about the details of his life.
+Gutenberg's cultural status as the forebear of modern book production led Time magazine to name him "Person of the Millennium" in 1999, yet little is known about the details of his life.

-Tidbits of information from these and other legal documents and intense scholarly investigation suggest Gutenberg was a man passionately dedicated to the idea of the mass production of printed pages, an inventor who borrowed money in order to see his work through to completion—and one who was extremely secretive about his ideas while they were in development.
+Information from these and other legal documents, as well as intense scholarly investigation, suggest Gutenberg was a man passionately dedicated to the idea of the mass production of printed pages, an inventor who borrowed money in order to see his work through to completion—and one who was extremely secretive about his ideas.

-One person who lent Gutenberg a substantial sum was Johann Fust.
-Fust eventually sued to get back his money and the accrued interest and seems to have taken over the original press, which had been put up as collateral.
+One person who lent Gutenberg a substantial sum was Johann Fust, who eventually sued to get back his money and the accrued interest.
+He seems to have taken over the original press, which had been put up as collateral.

 Gutenberg continued his printing career and appears to have continued modifying printing methods to enable additional efficiencies.
 At the end of his life, he was granted an allowance from the archbishop of Mainz for food and clothing, suggesting he lived out his days in relative comfort.

-Some conjecture that Gutenberg's exposure to metal casting methods in the family goldsmithing business gave him the skills necessary to create the individual, reusable letters cast in metal, known as "movable type," but contrary to popular belief, this was not Gutenberg's crucial contribution.
+Some conjecture that Gutenberg's exposure to metal-casting methods in the family goldsmithing business gave him the skills necessary to create the individual, reusable letters that he had cast in metal, known as "movable type," but contrary to popular belief, this was not Gutenberg's crucial contribution.

 Improvements in paper production brought costs down and made the paper a viable substance for books, more economical than vellum.

-The Gutenberg Bibles, which dates from the 1450s, are considered to be the first books printed in the Western world and, although they don't bear the printer's name anywhere in the volumes, are attributed to Gutenberg's first printing efforts.
+The Gutenberg Bibles, which date from the 1450s, are considered the first books printed in the Western world and, although they don't bear the printer's name anywhere in the volumes, are attributed to Gutenberg's first printing efforts.

 Several of these are in the possession of the Morgan Library and Museum in New York City and are frequently on display.

 Printed information caught on quickly as a method of communication.
-For the first time in history, ideas were literally put in the general public's hands in the form of the printed word, and book publishing enabled knowledge, thoughts and culture to spread at a rate faster than ever before.
+For the first time in history, ideas were literally put in the public's hands in the form of the printed word, and book publishing enabled knowledge and culture to spread at a rate faster than ever before.